 Uh, Harley.
 Yeah, I want a whole ass motorcycle in every green room.
 I think that would be great.

-No. I was actually in "Top Chef" in one of the episodes as a guest judge.
+No. I was in a "Top Chef" episode as a guest judge.
 And I watched what they did, and I could not do that.
 I would need a lot of practice, and these guys spend their lives doing it.
 I admire it, but I don't have the skill set at this point, certainly.

 Milwaukee and Wisconsin are kind of undergoing a sports renaissance.
 Can you give your thoughts on what it means to be a Wisconsin sports fan right now?

 I love being a Wisconsin sports fan.
 I think Wisconsin is home of the attitude that you don't need all the money to have all the stuff in sports.
-You don't you don't need to have the biggest market.
-You just need people who care and who love their community and the place that they're from, and support the team through good times and bad times.
+You don't need to have the biggest market.
+You just need people who care and who love their community and the place that they're from, and support the team through good times and bad.

 And I think that is what we have in Wisconsin, you know, and I think it comes from the fact that you love the place you live through good seasons and bad seasons.
 You know, you love it in snow, you love it in spring, winter, fall.
 You don't always like it, but you're gonna support.
 And the Packers are cool; it's community-supported.
 But I think that support for the Packers, that local ownership, kind of translates to these other teams, even though they have a different model.